bluesea0125/BlockChain/Experiment/README.md

 # PLAN
 ### VARIABLES
+    the Number of Miners
-    the Number of Nodes
+    the Number of BootNodes
-    the Committee Size
+    the Number of Committee Members
+    the Number of Transactions
     Geographical
 ### OBSERVATION
     Fork
-    Mining: Consistency, TPS, ...
+    Mining: Consistency,

+            TPS,...
-###
+### ANALYSIS